If you’ve recently finished a veterinary assistant program, you’re likely planning to take the Approved Veterinary Assistant (AVA) exam.

 The National Association of Veterinary Technicians in America (NAVTA) created the Approved Veterinary Assistant (AVA) designation.
 The exam was written by NAVTA’s AVA committee and can be taken through VetMedTeam, on behalf of NAVTA.

 The exam is open to all graduates of a NAVTA approved training program such as the MedCerts VetBloom Veterinary Assistant Program.
+All MedCerts VetBloom Veterinary Assistant Program graduates receive a specific AVA Exam Code which is required to take the AVA exam.

 3. Where do I take the test?